Symptoms of Gum Disease

 Gum disease is a problem that affects a number of people even in today’s society.
 Although there are plenty of preventative measures and treatments in place in modern dentistry, apprehension about dental visits and poor oral health practices continue to allow these conditions to develop in otherwise healthy people.

-In either case, early detection is critical to getting the most effective treatment and best results, and the dental professionals here at Dr. Hilton Israelson are highly experienced in dealing with these types of issues.
+In either case, early detection is critical to getting the most effective treatment and best results, and the dental professionals here at Dr. Xixi Wu are highly experienced in dealing with these types of issues.

 Early Signs and Stages

 As previously mentioned, the first stage of periodontal disease is gingivitis.
 It announces its presence with a number of different warning signs and red flags.
 These include things like puffy and inflamed gums, bleeding when brushing, flossing, or even eating firm or hard foods, bad breath, and a noticeable buildup of tartar and plaque on the teeth and at the gum line.

 You may also see some slight discoloration of the teeth, as well as noticing an increasing sensitivity to air and cold beverages.
 Even though our mouths always contain bacteria, not all of them are bad.
 It is not until the undesirable kind begins to aggressively spread and multiply that we start to have issues with our gums and become in danger of developing gingivitis or something even worse…

 When gingivitis is ignored, neglected, or not properly treated, the next stage is periodontitis, which is much more serious and difficult to deal with.
 In the early stages of this disorder you will notice things such as your gums begin to recede, making your teeth appear longer when in fact, it is just the disappearance of gum tissue.